Spirit of The Warriors signed for movie adaptation

 Cric-lit with Sydney Thunder

-Sport connects!
-Thank you to the Sydney Thunder BBL cricket franchise and star player Chris Green for participating in a “Cric-Lit” event in late 2024 at Parramatta High School.
+The program follows a trial in late 2024 when star Thunder player, Chris Green participated in a Cric-Lit event at Parramatta High School which also saw students from Rosehill Public attend.
 Chris spoke about the importance of reading and what it meant to him when he was a boy.
 He was brilliant with the students.
 I was also lucky enough to speak about Spirit of the Warriors and how cricket can build bridges between cultures.
 We also staged a mock media conference in which the students, as pretend journalists, grilled Chris.
 Afterwards, the students took part in a Thunder coaching clinic on the school field.
 It was terrific!
 Sport is an excellent way to engage many students in literacy practices and cultural awareness.
-There’s plenty to be explored in this space.
-Onwards we go!

-Praise for Spirit of the Warriors
+Shortlist award for Spirit of the Warriors

 ‘Spirit of the Warriors brings the Australian bush, India, and cricket all to life.
 It’s about embracing who we are.’